getify/Functional-Light-JS/ch2.md

 ## Function Input

-From this definition, all functions need input.
+So far, we can conclude that functions must expect input.
+But let's dig into how function inputs work.

-You sometimes hear people refer to them as "arguments" and sometimes as "parameters".
+You sometimes hear people refer to these inputs as "arguments" and sometimes as "parameters".
 So what's that all about?

 *Arguments* are the values you pass in, and *parameters* are the named variables inside the function that receive those passed in values.
 Example: